Embedded Universal Predictive Intelligence: a coherent framework for multi-agent learning: Equilibrium behavior of embedded Bayesian agents

 The results in this section are multifaceted, covering several distinct axes of variation.
 To guide the reader through our results, we first discuss and motivate these various axes and briefly situate our main results along them.

 \textbf{Decoupled vs. embedded agents.} A primary axis contrasts our work with the foundational literature.
 The seminal work of \citet{kalai1993rational, kalai1993subjective, kalai1995subjective} uncovered in detail the convergence behavior of \textit{decoupled} Bayesian agents, which we review in \cref{sec:intermezzo-kalai}.
 In the subsequent sections, we aim to translate these results to the \textit{embedded} Bayesian agents setup, where agents maintain beliefs over universes including themselves, instead of only environments.
-This requires us to develop new solution concepts that incorporate reasoning based on structural similarities, a feat unique to embedded Bayesian agents.
+This requires us to develop new solution concepts that incorporate reasoning based on functional similarities, a feat unique to embedded Bayesian agents.

-\textbf{Subjective vs. objective solution concepts.} We distinguish between two types of solution concepts. \textit{Subjective solution concepts} describe the behavior that rational learners, like Bayesian agents, converge to.
-This behavior is optimal with respect to their internal, \textit{subjective beliefs} about the world.
-In contrast, \textit{objective solution concepts} assess whether this converged behavior is optimal with respect to the \textit{ground-truth} environment and the actual policies of the other agents.
-We develop both subjective and objective concepts for the embedded setting.
+\textbf{Subjective vs. common knowledge solution concepts.} We distinguish between two types of solution concepts. \textit{Subjective solution concepts} describe the behavior that rational learners, like Bayesian agents, converge to.
+This behavior is optimal with respect to their internal, \textit{subjective beliefs} about the world which can differ from the subjective beliefs of other agents.
+In contrast, \textit{common knowledge solution concepts} assess whether this converged behavior is optimal with respect to the \textit{ground-truth} environment and the actual policies of the other agents, and a commonly agreed upon method for evaluating counterfactual behaviors.\footnote{Evaluating counterfactuals of what would happen when the focal agent changes its behavior requires making assumptions.
+In classical game theory, the assumption is that of decoupledness: the policies of other agents remain unaltered.
+In the embedded agency setup, such decoupledness assumption can be inaccurate, as the agents' policies can be functionally related.
+When all agents use the same method and knowledge for evaluating counterfactuals, we term the corresponding solution concepts as \textit{common knowledge solution concepts} contrasting it with subjective solution concepts where each agent can have different subjective beliefs.
+Some authors prefer the terminology \textit{objective solution concepts} \citep{kalai1995subjective} to indicate such common knowledge solution concepts.
+However, as such solution concepts still require assumptions about how to evaluate counterfactuals, we prefer the `common knowledge' terminology.} We develop both subjective and common knowledge concepts for the embedded setting.

 \textbf{Repeated games vs. MAGRL.} We analyze agent behavior in two different settings.
 We first develop our new game-theoretic concepts in the classical \textit{repeated games} setup (\cref{sec:eq-behavior-repeated-games}).
 This setting is simpler due to perfect monitoring of other agents' actions and exact knowledge of the reward function.
 We then generalize these results to the more complex and realistic Multi-Agent General Reinforcement Learning (MAGRL) framework (\cref{sec:eq-behavior-magrl}), which requires us to handle partial observability and imperfect knowledge about the environment, leading to different equilibrium properties.